 \section{Proof of the Herzog-Stamate conjecture for 4-generated numerical semigroups}

-In this section, we specialize to 4-generated semigroups, that is, we assume $\nu = 3$.
+In this section, we concentrate on 4-generated semigroups, that is, we assume $\nu = 3$.
 In this case, by refining the analysis of Section \ref{SectionSyzygies}, we are able to prove Conjectures \ref{ConjectureHS} and \ref{ConjectureBetti} for large enough width.

 \begin{thm} Let $S = \Bbbk[x,y,z]$ and $w \geq 40$.
 Let $L \subseteq \mm_S^2 $ be a lexsegment ideal such that $\HS(S/L,d) \leq 1+dw$ for all $d \in \NN$.
 Then, we have $ \mu(L) = b_0(L) \leq {w+1 \choose 2} $ and $b_1(L) \leq 2 {w+1 \choose 3}$. \end{thm}